Back to Top

 Why Beard Hair Is Prone to Damage

-Because of this, beard hair needs intentional care to remain healthy.
+Because of this, beard hair needs intentional care to remain flexible, protected, and healthy.

 The Most Common Causes of Breakage